Chirality-Induced Spin Currents in a Fermi Gas

-In summary, we have measured chirality-induced spin current in a coherently prepared weakly interacting Fermi gas that evolves into a twisted medium.
-The vanishing of s-wave scattering for parallel spins, according to the Pauli principle, makes the spin-twisted medium spin orienting.
-Although the difference between the spin-dependent mechanical forces is negligible, spatially asymmetric spin waves appear as oscillations in the centers of mass of the spin components, which are driven by effective spin-dependent forces.
-The resulting spin selectivity for spin-up and spin-down atoms provides a cold gas version of the CISS effect in chiral materials.
+In summary, our measurements demonstrate a general mechanism for manipulating the flow of spin current via asymmetric scattering in a chiral medium.
+The vanishing of s-wave scattering for parallel spins, according to the Pauli principle, makes the twisted Fermi gas cloud spin orienting.
+In chiral molecules, the CISS effect remains puzzling because the electron velocity through the crystal electric fields can be spin dependent even without atomic spin-orbit coupling.
+For the Fermi gas, there is no spin orbit coupling and the atom motion is unaffected, as the difference between the spin-dependent mechanical forces is negligible.
+Nevertheless, spatially asymmetric (chiral) spin waves appear as oscillations in the centers of mass of the spin components, driven by an effective force, which includes the back reaction of the spin current on the spin density.
+Our work motivates new Fermi gas quantum simulators with tailored chirality, which could include synthetic spin-orbit coupling~\cite{SpielmanSO}.

 Primary support for this research is provided by the Air Force Office of Scientific Research (FA9550-22-1-0329).
 Additional support is provided by the National Science Foundation (PHY-2307107).
 We are pleased to acknowledge Prof.~Dali Sun for encouragement in this work.